Megidd/jewelry-personalization/ring-blender/specs-blender.md

 blender --background --python script.py -- config.json
 ```

+# Units

+All measurements are in millimeters.

+# Case sensitivity

+The written 3D text on the ring would be case sensitive.

+# Ring

+The ring's shape would be a cylinder with:

+* Inner diameter.
+* Outer diameter.
+* Length.

 # Configuration JSON

 A JSON configuration file of `config.json` to be passed as input of the script.

 The config file would contain user inputs, including:

-* Text to be written
+* Text to be written.
-* Path to TTF font file
+* Path to TTF font file.
-* Text size
+* Text size.
-* Is text going to be embossed (raised) on the ring by a text depth?
+* Text is going to be either embossed (raised) or carved (removed) on the ring by a text depth.
+   * At least either one of embossed or carved should be true.
+   * Both cannot be true simultaneously.
+* Text depth.
-* Is text going to be carved (removed) on the ring by a text depth?
+   * The dimension of embossed or carved text with respect to the ring surface.
-* Letter spacing
+* Letter spacing.
-* Ring inner radius
+* Ring inner diameter.
-* Ring outter radius
+* Ring outter diameter.
-* Is ring shape of a cylinder with a height?
-* Is ring shape of a torus?
+* Ring length.
 * STL export file name

 # Export STL